Burlington Royals

 The Burlington Royals were a minor league baseball team in Burlington, North Carolina, United States.
 They were a Rookie-level team in the Appalachian League.
 The team was affiliated with the Cleveland Indians from 1986 to 2006 as the Burlington Indians.
 They were known as the Royals during an affiliation with the Kansas City Royals from 2007 to 2020.
 The Royals played their home games at Burlington Athletic Stadium.
 Opened in 1960, Burlington Athletic Stadium held 3,500 fans.

-Major League Baseball alumni of note are featured on the wall inside the men's restroom at the Burlington Athletic Stadium in the form of painted jerseys: Manny Ramirez (#22), Jim Thome (#25), Bartolo Colón (#40) and CC Sabathia (#52).

 The start of the 2020 season was postponed due to the COVID-19 pandemic before ultimately being cancelled on June 30.
-In conjunction with a contraction of Minor League Baseball beginning with the 2021 season, the Appalachian League was reorganized as a collegiate summer baseball league, and the Royals were replaced by a new franchise in the revamped league designed for rising college freshmen and sophomores.
+In conjunction with a contraction of Minor League Baseball beginning with the 2021 season, the Appalachian League was reorganized as a collegiate summer baseball league, and the Royals continued under a new name, the Burlington Sock Puppets, in the revamped league designed for rising college freshmen and sophomores.